 Do I Need a Light?

-For years as a freelance videographer I didn't own a light.
-I only used natural light and seemed to get by just fine.
-However, with more experience I've learnt that if you're looking to instantly make your videos look more professional and cinematic, a light is your best friend.
+But if you're looking to instantly make your videos look more professional – a light is your best friend.

-Create depth in your shot by helping seperate your subject from the background.
+Create depth in your shot by separating your subject from the background.

 Combat unflattering lighting conditions.

 Like I said, LED panels have drastically changed the game.

 They're the future of lights.

 And from my own experience, the 'Neewer' LED panels on Amazon are absolutely fantastic value for money.
 They're incredibly robust and I always recommend them to our students.

 These are amazing.
 The best thing is that they're 'bi-colour,' meaning you can adjust the light from cold (white) to warm (yellow).
 They're also super easy to use and great quality.